Zinggi/UnrealScriptIDE/README.md

 * * *
 License
 ------------
-UnrealScript Auto-complete Plug-in for Sublime Text 2 Copyright (C) 2013 Florian Zinggeler
+UnrealScript IDE Plug-in for Sublime Text 2
+Copyright (C) 2013 Florian Zinggeler

 This program is free software: you can redistribute it and/or modify